keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 |1|Whiteheaven Mansions|United Kingdom|234|

 When imported to Storage, the primary key for the `user-address` table will be set to the combination of `index` and `userId`.
 The configuration has three important parts.

-First the part
+The first part:

 {% highlight json %}
 "id": {